jorisvandenbossche/course-python-geospatial/notebooks/14-combine-data.md

 +++

-__Note__ _These dependencies are not included in the environment, to run this section, install the required packages first in your conda environment: `conda install stackstac pystac-client=0.1.1`._
+__Note__ _These dependencies are not included in the environment, to run this section, install the required packages first in your conda environment: `conda install stackstac pystac-client`._

 +++